[Update] Claude Opus 4.8 is now available on Amazon Bedrock

 ※Source: Benchmarks from official Anthropic announcements.
 Values are based on Anthropic internal evaluations.
 GDPval-AA is a score value; all others are accuracy rates (%).

-Key New Features and Improvements
+Main New Features and Improvements

 According to the official Anthropic documentation, the following features have been added or changed from Claude Opus 4.7 to Claude Opus 4.8.

-- Mid-conversation system messages: It is now possible to insert
+- Mid-conversation system messages: It is now possible to insert a

-high: The default for the effort parameter is nowhighacross all surfaces including the Claude API and Claude Code (no change if explicitly set). - Fast mode (research preview): Specifying
+high: Across all surfaces including the Claude API and Claude Code, the default for the effort parameter is nowhigh(no change if explicitly set) - Fast mode (research preview): Specifying

-- Official documentation of Refusal stop details: The
+- Official documentation of refusal stop details: The

 In terms of capabilities, the following improvements have been made compared to Claude Opus 4.7.